Perception without Self-Matching in Conditional Tag Based Cooperation: Results and Discussion

 \subsection{Perfect Perception}

-We first establish how the equilibrium value of the cooperation rate depends on (a) the cost to benefit ratio and (b) the number of tags, when there is no mutation and perfect perception.
-The cost to benefit ratio is varied between 0.1 and 0.9.
-We repeated this procedure for each of the tag numbers 1, 2, 4 and 8.
-With tag number set to 1, there are no distinguishable tags and the simulation should be consistent with the results of the usual spatial prisoner's game~\citep{nowak1992evolutionary,nowak1994more,szabo1998evolutionary,schweitzer2002evolution,langer2008spatial}.
+We first establish how the cooperation rate depends on (a) the cost to benefit ratio and (b) the number of tags, when there is no mutation and perfect perception.
+With synchronous updating using the strong selection limit of the Boltzmann fecundity function this model is deterministic.

+The cost to benefit ratio was varied between 0.1 and 0.9.
+This procedure was repeated for each of the tag numbers 1, 2, 4 and 8.
+With tag number set to 1, so there are no distinguishable tags, the simulation should be consistent with the results of the usual spatial prisoner's game~\citep{nowak1992evolutionary,nowak1994more,szabo1998evolutionary,schweitzer2002evolution,langer2008spatial}.

 Cooperation rate as a function of cost is shown in figure~\ref{fig:fitness1}, with the mean of ten replicates plotted and error bars indicating the standard error.